Germany – A Family Travel Adventure in Bavaria

 We used the Straßenbahn to go to a few different beer gardens.
 Inside Munich’s central outdoor food market is the Viktualienmarkt.
 Another one of our favorites was Chinesischer Turm in the English Garden (Englischer Garten).
 The English Garden is near the University and is huge.
 The beer garden serves big steins of beer or lemonade, giant pretzels, wurst, curry wurst, pommes frites, and a new treat to us were Radi (a spiral-cut radish with salt) that is an Oktoberfest traditional and is eaten with beer.
 There is a fun playground for kids and we also kept a deck of cards with us to play games while we hung out.

 You do not eat and run at beer gardens.
 Plan on relaxing and socializing with people from all over the world.
 The tables are all shared, so it’s easy to meet new people.
 There’s also a quick running river flowing through the park where everyone jumps in and floats.
 Be sure to bring swimsuits!
 Our kids (who are good swimmers) had a blast cooling off.
 It is has fast moving current and was around 3-4 feet deep, so not ideal for toddlers.
 Be prepared, there are lots of sunbathers enjoying the outdoors, some partially clad.You do not eat and run at beer gardens.
-Plan on relaxing and socializing with people from all… Click To Tweet
+Plan on relaxing and socializing with people from all over the world.
+Click To Tweet

 Neuschwanstein Castle (also known as the Disney Fairytale castle) was about a two-hour train ride southwest of Munich.
 We bought the yummiest Baguette sandwiches in the train station for the ride.
 The bread and meats are fresh and delicious.
 You can also bring your own bottle of wine on the train.
 The German countryside view out the train window was green, lush, and breathtaking.
 When you arrive in the town of Füssen you need to catch a bus that takes you up the hill to the village of Hohenschwangau.
 Once there we bought tickets for a horse and buggy ride up the final hill to the castle.
 We also bought gelato cones for the ride.
 Our kids loved this!
 We took the tour inside the castle and saw King Ludwig II’s private chambers and beautiful cathedral.
 Afterwards we walked down the hill (without the buggy ride) and explored the Museum of Bavarian Kings.
 You don’t want to miss this museum.
 We learned so much about the history of Germany!